-Hwy 10 Study – St. Cloud to Little Falls
+Hwy 10 study – St. Cloud to Little Falls

-The Hwy 10 St. Cloud to Little Falls Corridor Study will identify future safety and access needs along 30 miles of Highway 10 between East Saint Germain St. in St. Cloud to the southern border of Little Falls.
 The study will analyze the corridor's current and future demographics, land use/development, maintenance operations, road and drainage conditions, and safety data.

 The project team will pursue the following goals for the corridor as they complete the study: